bentan-22/space_invaders/readme.md

 Open the index.html in a browser.

 ### Technologies Used
-The game is created in a standard HTML boilerplate and runs in a canvas.
+The game is created in a standard HTML boilerplate and runs in canvas.
 CSS elements have been added in a linked CSS file to alter the appearance of the starting page (i.e. main menu).
 The game logic runs separately in a linked JavaScript file.

 The JavaScript uses a variety of techniques covered in Unit 1 of the course SEIF-SG-12, including if conditionals, loops, array methods, callbacks, classes, etc. Although a significant portion of the JavaScript is based on a tutorial, I have added comments throughout the file to explain the code and show my understanding of it.